Toby Keith: Early life and education

-In 1982, the oil industry in Oklahoma began a rapid decline and Keith soon found himself unemployed.
-He fell back on his football training and played defensive end with the semi-pro Oklahoma City Drillers while continuing to perform with his band.
-(The Drillers were an unofficial farm club of the United States Football League's Oklahoma Outlaws; Keith tried out for the Outlaws but did not make the team.)
+In 1982, the oil industry in Oklahoma began a rapid decline, and Keith soon found himself unemployed.
+He fell back on his football training and tried out for the professional Oklahoma Outlaws.
+When he did not make the team, he joined its unofficial semi-pro farm club, the Oklahoma City Drillers of the American Football Association, and played defensive end while continuing to perform with his band.
 He then returned to focus once again on music.
-His family and friends were doubtful he would succeed, but, in 1984, Easy Money (various other band members included Mike Barnes, T.A.
-Brauer, and David Saylors) began playing the honky-tonk circuit in Oklahoma and Texas.
+The Easy Money Band then began playing the honky-tonk circuit in Oklahoma and Texas.